 If you or a loved one has been arrested on violent crime charges, you need to speak with an experienced criminal defense lawyer as soon as possible.

 Schedule a free consultation now with our Raleigh violent crime defense attorneys to discuss your case.
 We will thoroughly review the charges against you to ensure you understand what to expect from each likely scenario for the case.
 And everything you tell us is confidential.

-Defenses Against Violent Crime Charges in North Carolina
+Defenses Against Assault Charges in North Carolina